When matters of the heart matter most, recommend TYLENOL®

 When recommending an analgesic, it’s important to consider patients’ heart risks.
 The combination of certain pain relievers with some medicinal therapies can interfere with cardiovascular treatment.
 Because of its safety and analgesic efficacy, the American Heart Association has identified acetaminophen as a first-line pain relief option for patients with, or at high risk for, cardiovascular disease.3*

-TYLENOL® is an appropriate analgesic choice for patients with hypertension.6,12
+TYLENOL® is an appropriate analgesic choice to consider for patients on aspirin heart therapy1

 Updated NSAID warnings: help your patients understand risks

 The U.S. Food and Drug Administration (FDA) required an update to the Drug Facts labeling of all adult and pediatric non-aspirin OTC nonsteroidal anti-inflammatory drugs (NSAIDs), for example Motrin®, Advil®, and Aleve® products.
 These strengthen and expand existing warnings relating to the risk of heart attack and stroke associated with NSAIDs.6

 TYLENOL® does not have a cardiovascular risk warning on its label

 *When symptoms are not controlled by nonpharmacological approaches.